Redwood Shores, CA

 The Peninsula College Fund makes college graduation a reality for low-income, first-generation college students from the mid-Peninsula.
 Our comprehensive program includes four-year college scholarships, one-to-one adult mentors, college and career success training, and summer internship support.

 Working closely with the CEO, the Founder and Board members, administer the full scope of development outreach required to meet the fundraising goal, including Annual Giving, 4-Year Scholarship Circle Donor Campaign, Special Events, Grant Writing and Marketing Communications.
+The Peninsula College Fund has an annual budget of $1,050,000, of which has increased significantly within the last two years.

 - Working with a committee of volunteers, manage all aspects of the fundraising events throughout the calendar year